 - behaviour of crevasses on an ice sheet.
-We make use of large-scale, satellite-derived data to - investigate the spatial variation of crevasse hydrological state across a $\sim$ 2,700 km sector of the - GrIS between 2017 and 2019.
+We make use of large-scale, satellite-derived data to - investigate the spatial variation of crevasse hydrological state across a \sim 2,700 km2 sector of the - GrIS between 2017 and 2019.
 Using this data, we identify the spatial heterogeneity in crevasse - hydrological behaviour; the interannual variability of crevasse fields; and we test potential - topographic and dynamic controls on such behaviour.
-We supplement these regional observations using repeat surveys of a $\sim$ 7 km sector of a fast-flowing crevasse field from an - for the identification of filling and drainage processes occurring at the scale of individual - crevasses, as well as the validation of satellite observations.
+We supplement these regional observations using repeat surveys of a \sim 7 km2 sector of a fast-flowing crevasse field from an - \sim where sector of a fast-flowing crevasse field from an uncrewed aerial vehicle (UAV).
+These high spatial and temporal resolution observations allow - for the identification of filling and drainage processes occurring at the scale of individual - crevasses, as well as the validation of satellite observations.